Look at your sweet doggie ... cutest face ever, right? But what about their smile? Are you noticing (gulp!) yellow dog teeth?

 An antibiotic called tetracycline, used to treat bacterial infections, can lead to permanent changes in a dog’s tooth color, as substances in the antibiotic attach to the calcium in the teeth.
 The result is dog teeth with yellow stains or sometimes brown stains.
 A female dog can also pass on yellow teeth to her pups if she received tetracycline while pregnant.

 This condition occurs when the outer layer of the enamel fails to develop properly.
 It can have a variety of causes, from tooth injury to poor nutrition, viral diseases (like distemper) to hereditary conditions.
-Keep in mind, if your dog has enamel hypoplasia, they’ll be more prone to plaque and tartar accumulation, which can also lead to yellow dog teeth.
+Keep in mind, if your dog has enamel hypoplasia, they’ll be more prone to plaque and tartar accumulation, which can also lead to dog teeth that are yellow.

 Poor Oral Hygiene